Sufficient conditions for a group of homeomorphisms of the Cantor set to be two-generated: Exploring identities for vigorous groups

-Noting that the verbal subgroups of non-abelian free groups are not typically the whole group, and that we can realise non-abelian free groups in $\autc$, we see that there are lawless subgroups of $\autc$ which are not flawless.
+Noting that the verbal subgroups of non-abelian free groups are not typically the whole group, and that we can realise non-abelian free groups in $\autc$ (and indeed any countable group, see Corollary~\ref{cor:countableembeds}), we see that there are lawless subgroups of $\autc$ which are not flawless.